Katharine Smith Reynolds: Personal life

-After a multi-month honeymoon abroad in Europe, the couple settled in a cottage on the Reynolda Estate, leaving the children in the main house under the primary care of their governess Henrietta van den Berg.
+After a multi-month honeymoon abroad in Europe, the couple settled in a cottage on the Reynolda Estate, leaving the children in the main house under the primary care of their governess, Henrietta van den Berg.
 A letter from van den Berg to Katharine during the honeymoon said that the children were "'so happy in your happiness,'" reassuring her she had Dick in hand, and that Nancy had told her "'I am so happy, it is wonderful to have a Father again.'"
 Sometime in the early 1920s a portrait of Mr. Johnston by society portraitist Frank Owen Salisbury was painted.

 The new Mrs. Johnston soon became pregnant and they, along with Katharine's children Mary, Nancy, and Smith, moved into a New York apartment to have easier access to doctors for the pregnancy.
-The night of May 1, 1922, a baby girl, Lola Katharine Johnston, was born to the couple, but passed away a day later at 11 o'clock in the morning.
+The night of May 1, 1922, a baby girl, Lola Katharine Johnston, was born to the couple, but died a day later at 11 o'clock in the morning.
 Due to her heart problems, Johnston was frequently seeing doctors at this point in her life, and pregnancy was extremely dangerous for her.
 Before the pregnancy and birth of Lola, Dick had told Edward Johnston of his mother's condition and emphasized that she should not get pregnant.
 Once, catching his mother and Ed Johnston in an intimate moment, he punched Johnston in the face.
 However, Katharine was determined to give her new husband a baby, saying she'd do it "even if it killed [her]."

 Despite the danger, she became pregnant in late 1923.
 The Johnstons again moved to New York for better medical access.
-On May 21, 1924, she gave birth to a son, J. Edward Johnston Jr. However, due to complications of a brain embolism caused by this childbirth, Katharine would pass away three days later at the age of 44 on May 23, 1924.
+On May 21, 1924, she gave birth to a son, J. Edward Johnston Jr; however, due to complications of a brain embolism caused by this childbirth, she died three days later at the age of 44.